 The new AEPSi system will included the AEPS-3 Test and Curriculum content and supporting forms, but guidance for using AEPS-3 is found in the User’s Guide and introductory chapters in the Assessment and Curriculum volumes.
 While many materials will be available to be printed from AEPSi, some users may find it helpful to have laminated copies of the AEPS-3 Quick Reference Guides or AEPS-3 assessment forms.
 For a cost savings, consider ordering the AEPS-3 Complete Kit.

 When conducting field test studies for AEPS-3, experienced AEPS users were able to accurately administer the AEPS-3 Test after a 2-hour training and completion of the AEPS-3 Interrater Reliability course.
 We recommend that users familiar with the second edition read the User’s Guide and introductory chapters to the Assessment and Curriculum volumes prior to use of AEPS-3.
-Completion of the AEPS-3 Interrater Reliability module when it is available in early 2023 is also recommended.
+Completion of the AEPS-3 Interrater Reliability module when it is available in Fall 2023 is also recommended.

 For programs or staff members new to the AEPS linked system, we recommend live training with our AEPS experts.
 The step-by-step approach taken by our trainers makes AEPS-3 accessible for providers and shows how using AEPS-3 can improve program efficiency and outcomes for children and their families.
-Seats remain for a virtual training institute in October and November and additional institutes will be scheduled in 2023.
+Two AEPS-3 Training Institutes will be held in 2023.
 Seminars may also be booked for your organization.
 Learn more about training.

-We plan to offer flexible and cost-effective training options for AEPS-3 users.
+We offer flexible and cost-effective training options for AEPS-3 users.
 Live, virtual training from AEPS trainers is available now—your organization can host a seminar or send staff to a virtual AEPS Training Institute.
-An updated AEPS-3 Interrater Reliability course will be available in 2023.
-Live, virtual trainings focused on use of the new AEPSi system also will be available in 2023.
+An updated AEPS-3 Interrater Reliability course will be available in Fall 2023.
+Live, virtual trainings focused on use of the new AEPSi system also will be available in the future.
 Learn more about training options.